dengdan/seglink/README.md

 # Training and evaluation

-The training processing requires data processing, e.g. converting data into tfrecords.
-The converting scripts are put in the `datasets` directory. `train_seglink.py` and `eval_seglink.py` are the training and evaluation scripts respectively.
-Especially, I have implemented an offline evaluation function for evaluation.
-It can calculate the Recall/Precision/Hmean as the ICDAR test server, and can be used for cross validation and grid search.
-However, the resulting scores may have a  slight difference from those of test sever, but does not matter that much.
+The training processing requires data processing, i.e. converting data into tfrecords.
+The converting scripts are put in the `datasets` directory.
+The scrips:`train_seglink.py` and `eval_seglink.py` are the training and evaluation scripts respectively.
+Especially, I have implemented an offline evaluation function, which calculates the Recall/Precision/Hmean as the ICDAR test server, and can be used for cross validation and grid search.
+However, the resulting scores may have slight differences from those of test sever, but it does not matter that much.
+Sorry for the imcomplete documentation here.
 Read and modify them if you want to train your own model.